KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **stop()**

-The `stop` method stops the MM2 software.
+The `stop` method stops the AtomicDEX API software.

 #### Arguments